micro/micro/docs/reference/README.md

 Key-value stores that support ordering of keys can be used to build complex applications.
 Due to their very limited feature set, key-value stores generally scale easily and reliably, often linearly with the number of nodes added.

 This scalability comes at the expense of inconvenience and mental overhead when writing business logic.
-For usecases where linear scalability is important, this tradeoff is preferred.
+For use cases where linear scalability is important, this trade-off is preferred.

 #### Query by ID

-Reading by ID is the archetypical job for key value stores.
+Reading by ID is the archetypal job for key value stores.
 Storing data to enable this ID works just like in any other database:

 ```sh
 # entries designed for querying "users by id"